Experts: California wildfire is deadliest in last 100 years

 California officials say the fire burning in a rural area far north of San Francisco killed more people than any blaze in the state’s recorded history.

-But the U.S. government doesn’t closely track civilian casualties. and records from long ago are incomplete.
+But the U.S. government doesn’t closely track civilian casualties and records from long ago are incomplete.

 Stephen Pyne, a regent professor at Arizona State University’s School of Life Sciences and author of “Between Two Fires: A Fire History of Contemporary America,” and Crystal Kolden, a professor at the University of Idaho and expert in fire science, said 1918 was the last time more people were killed in a wildfire.